zweisamkeit/RSHack/readme.md

 # RSHack for CTF

+RSHack is a tool written in python which allows to carry out some attacks on RSA, and offer a few tools to manipulate RSA keys.

 ## About

-* This tool written in python allows to carry out one of the available attacks on RSA in this repository:
+* Attacks:

 	* Wiener Attack
 	* Hastad Attack